antoniomartinezzz/Graphs-Homework/README.md

 python main.py
 ```

 First, experiment with the aggregation arquitecture.
-You must run **4 experiments**, one for each of the available methods.
-Are your results as expected?
-Then, choose other tunable hyperparameters that you wish to explore and run at leat **6 extra experiments**.
+You must run **4 experiments**, one for each of the available methods. **Are your results as expected?** Then, choose other tunable hyperparameters that you wish to explore and run at leat **6 extra experiments**.
 In the `src` directory, edit the `config.json` file to specify arguments and flags.

-To have the complete points, you need to attach a table with all the experiments to your report.
-In addition, you should discuss how each of the hyperparameters that you modify affects the performance of the network.
+To have the complete points, you need to **attach a table with all the experiments to your report.
+In addition, you should discuss how each of the hyperparameters that you modify affects the performance of the network.**

-## Part 5:
+## Part 5: Layer experimentation

 Finally, you should choose the best model found in Part 4 and experiment with the number of layers in the model.
 You must perform at least 2 extra experiments.
-In the report attach the table with the results and discuss them.
+In the report **attach the table with the results and discuss them**

 # Report

+Please upload to your repository a PDF file named Lastname_Graphs.pdf.

+Deadline: Sep 11, 2023, 23:59